 What You Need to Know About Lead in Drinking Water

 Until around the 1950s, lead pipes were commonly used for drinking water.
 Lead-based solder containing as much as 50% lead was used to join standard copper water pipes until it was outlawed in 1988.
 However, lead solder could still be made up of 8% lead.
-In 2010, Vermont became one of the first states to further lower the amount of lead from 8% to 0.25% in fixtures.
-This means that plumbing fixtures and supplies with more than 0.25% lead cannot be sold, offered for sale or installed in Vermont.

 Health concerns: Is lead harmful to my health?

 Lead is a highly toxic metal that can cause serious and permanent health problems.
-Children and pregnant women are at special risk.
+Children and pregnant people are at special risk.
 Too much lead in the body, or lead poisoning, can damage the brain, kidneys and nervous system.

 Young children’s bodies are developing, which makes them more sensitive to lead.
 Children also absorb lead more easily than adults.
 Lead in a child’s body can slow down growth and development, make it hard to learn, damage hearing and speech, and cause behavior problems.
-A baby can be harmed by a woman’s exposure to lead before and during pregnancy.
+A baby can be harmed by lead before and during pregnancy.
 In adults, lead can cause high blood pressure and result in decreased fertility in men.

 Source: How does lead get into my water?